ATV & UTV Wheel Offset: What It Is & How to Read

 If you want to use a wider tire without increasing the vehicle’s overall width, you’ll need to decrease the offset by half of the added width.

-For instance, if you’re replacing a 6-inch ET25 with a 7-inch wheel, you need to use a 7-inch ET12 (ET25 – 1 inch/2).
+For instance, if replacing a 6-inch ET25 with a 7-inch wheel, you must use a 7-inch ET12 (ET25 – 1 inch/2).

-How to Know What Wheel Offset Your ATV Needs?
+How to Know What Wheel Offset Your ATV Needs

 Here are a few guidelines when choosing the offset on your new ATV wheels.